 Helicobacter Pylori infection leads to a significantly increased risk of stomach cancer.
 About 550,000 new cases of stomach cancer each year are attributable to Helicobacter pylori, the same bacterium that causes ulcers.

-Several studies have noted a reduction in the risk of esophageal, gastric and biliary cancers among regular aspirin users.
+Several previous studies noted a reduction in the risk of esophageal, gastric and biliary cancers among regular aspirin users.
 A 2012 study showed that those who used aspirin daily had a 40% lower risk of death from stomach cancer.
-[JNCI J Natl Cancer Inst (2012) 104 (16): pp1208-1217]
+[JNCI J Natl Cancer Inst (2012) 104 (16): pp1208-17]

 Processed meats are often salted or smoked, or nitrites may be added to them, in order to prolong their shelf-life.
 It may be the case that these treatments increase the risk of developing stomach cancer, but previous studies have given contradictory results.

 Said Susanna Larsson, research student at The Institute of Environmental Medicine at Karolinska Institutet in Sweden, "We decided to carry out a meta-analysis.
 This is an analysis in which we collated all research into processed meats and stomach cancer that we could find".

 They found 15 studies, covering 4,704 subjects in the period 1966 to 2006, and the results are unequivocal: the risk of developing stomach cancer increases by between 15% and 38% when consumption of processed meat products increases by 30gm (approximately a half-portion) per day.